codingColinMcM/eCommerce-Online-Inventory-Sequelize/README.md

 # eCommerce-Online-Inventory-Sequelize

-I need to focus on making
+I need to focus on making flashcards

 ## Description